precice/config-graph/docs/Edges.md

 - `type`: The type of the edge.
 - `from`: The type of the origin-node.
 - `to`: The type of the destination-node.
 - `label`: The label as shown in the debugging view of the graph.
+If this is missing, then the edge does not have a label.

 ## Participant → Receive-mesh